Links for Palaeobotanists

 Shi-Jun Wang et al. (2011): Cycad Wood from the Lopingian (Late Permian) of Southern China: Shuichengoxylon tianii gen. et sp. nov.
 PDF file, Int.
 J. Plant Sci., 172: 725-734.

 !
-Wang Xiaofeng et al. (2009): The Triassic Guanling fossil Group - A key GeoPark from Barren Mountain, Guizhou Province, China.
-A colony of Traumatocrinus sp. attached by root cirri to an agatized piece of driftwood!
-PDF file, from:
+X. Wang et al. (2009): The Triassic Guanling fossil Group - A key GeoPark from Barren Mountain, Guizhou Province, China.
+PDF file.

 WAYNE'S WORD, Escondido, CA (A nonprofit quarterly journal published by WOLFFIA INC.): Fossils Of Ancient Plants.
 This websites are dedicated to little-known facts and trivia about natural history subjects.